holepunchto/bare/README.md

 #### `thread.join()`

-Wait for the thread to exit.
-Before the spawning thread exits, it will implicitly join any threads that it has created, releasing all allocated resources in the process.
-By explicitly joining the thread, allocated resources can be released earlier.
+Block and wait for the thread to exit.

 #### `process.thread`